-Our needs include things like sleep and what we do to get the bills paid.
-Understand, this is about what is necessary to live and not what we desire to have.
+Your needs include things like sleep and what you do to get the bills paid.
+Understand, this is about what is necessary to live and not what you desire to have.
 There is a difference.
 Be completely honest and don’t confuse what you need with what you want to be a need.

 People are working longer hours than they should to get what they want so they don’t have to “settle” for what they need… and it’s ruining their health, relationships, impact, and surroundings.
 If you’re struggling to make things work financially, it might be time to ask yourself if you’re living within your means, or if what you want is really making you miserable.

 And speaking of making yourself miserable… are you getting enough sleep?
-Or, are you still trying to convince yourself you can get by, this is just a season, or you’ll get caught up on the weekend?
-Studies show that adults need a minimum of 8 hours of sleep, that we can’t get caught up on sleep, and that we need a sleep routine and yet… we are walking around like zombies most of the time.
+Or, are you still trying to convince yourself you can get by, this is just a “season” of your life… or you’ll get caught up on the weekend?
+Studies show that adults need a minimum of 8 hours of sleep, that you can’t get caught up on sleep, and that you need a sleep routine and yet… people are walking around like zombies most of the time.
 We cannot expect to function at our best if we refuse to refuel with rest, so why do we try to skimp on the thing that can get us in the right mind-set for every day, keep us calm, and help us stay focused?

 You need to make time in your schedule for the things you can’t survive without because if you don’t create lines between what you need and want, it will be impossible to create a home.